vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 ## The Active Model Adapter

 When we used the Ember Rails generate command to setup Ember it added what's called the Active Model Adapter.
-You'll see this if you open store.js.coffee:
+You'll see this if you open the store file:

 ```coffee
 # app/assets/javascripts/store.js.coffee